-Dominion Resources and their allies in the gas industry want to build up to four new pipeline projects through the Blue Ridge and Appalachian regions of Virginia and West Virginia.
+Dominion Energy and its allies in the gas industry want to build up two huge new fracked-gas pipelines through the Blue Ridge and Appalachian regions of Virginia and West Virginia.
 As many as 19 new gas pipelines are proposed in the Appalachian basin.
-From fueling toxic fracking, to destroying people’s land, to leaking heat-trapping methane, these pipelines would harm our communities and our climate every step of the way, all to enrich corporate profits.
+From fueling toxic fracking, to removing 38 miles of mountain ridgetops, to destroying people’s land, to leaking heat-trapping methane, these pipelines would harm our communities and our climate every step of the way.

-CCAN is committed to working alongside Virginians on the front lines of these projects — the Mountain Valley Pipeline, the Atlantic Coast Pipeline, the WB Xpress, and the potential Appalachian Connector — to stop the spread of fracked-gas pipelines.
-We are also legally intervening in the permit process at the Federal Energy Regulatory Commission (FERC) to hold decision-makers accountable.
+CCAN is committed to working alongside Virginians on the front lines of the Mountain Valley Pipeline and the Atlantic Coast Pipeline to stop the spread of fracked-gas pipelines.
+We are also legally intervening in the permit process to hold decision-makers allowing new pipelines in Virginia accountable.

 From the mountains to the coast, Virginians and our regional allies are building a diverse and powerful movement:

-- In July 2016, over 600 people marched to Governor Terry McAuliffe’s mansion in Richmond, calling on him to put people over polluters: to stop cheerleading these projects and to help our communities stop them.
+- In July 2016, over 600 people marched to former governor Terry McAuliffe’s mansion in Richmond, calling on him to put people over new pipelines in Virginia — to stop cheerleading these projects and help our communities stop them.

-- We’ve delivered thousands of petitions to Gov. McAuliffe and hundreds of comments to pipeline regulators at the Federal Energy Regulatory Commission, which review federal pipeline permit applications.
+- We delivered thousands of petitions to former governor Terry McAuliffe and current governor Ralph Northam.
+We gave hundreds of comments to pipeline regulators at the Federal Energy Regulatory Commission, which reviews federal pipeline permit applications.

 The Atlantic Coast Pipeline

-At more than 600 miles long and almost four feet in diameter, Dominion’s proposed $5.1 billion Atlantic Coast Pipeline would be the first pipeline of its size to cross the central Appalachian region, and one of the largest interstate natural gas pipelines in the country.
-The project would gut the heart of the largest remaining wild landscape in the eastern US to carry gas from West Virginia to North Carolina, and involve construction of a massive, toxic compressor station in the heart of a historic African American community in Buckingham County.
+At more than 600 miles long and almost four feet in diameter, Dominion’s proposed $8 billion Atlantic Coast Pipeline would be the first pipeline of its size to cross the central Appalachian region, and one of the largest interstate natural gas pipelines in the country.
+The project would gut the heart of the largest remaining wild landscape in the eastern US to carry gas from West Virginia to North Carolina.
+This pipeline would also bring a massive, toxic compressor station to Union Hill, a historic African-American community in Buckingham County.

 In the fall of 2014, when Governor McAuliffe stood with Dominion CEO Thomas Farrell III in support of the project, CCAN spoke out in opposition, immediately urging the governor to withdraw his support.

 We are working with dozens of grassroots groups in Virginia, West Virginia, and across the region to stop this pipeline, including The Allegheny-Blue Ridge Alliance (ABRA), Friends of Nelson County, Friends of Buckingham County, Augusta County Alliance, Wild Virginia, Blue Ridge Environmental Defense League and others.
-These groups have been working for over two years to educate residents about the proposed project and organize landowners and concerned citizens to hold politicians like Governor McAuliffe and pipeline regulators at the Federal Energy Regulatory Commission accountable.
+These groups have been working for several years to educate residents about the proposed project.
+They have been organizing landowners and concerned citizens to hold politicians and regulators at the Federal Energy Regulatory Commission accountable.

 On September 18, 2015, Dominion filed for the Federal Energy Regulatory Commission permit needed to start construction of the pipeline.
-Dominion had hoped to receive a certificate for construction by 2016 and have the pipeline in service by 2018, but has since faced significant delays.
+Dominion had hoped to receive a certificate for construction by 2016 and have the pipeline in service by 2018.
+But it has faced significant delays.
+As of June 2020, construction in Virginia has still not begun.
+The pipeline is still missing eight key permits.

 In October 2015, the US Forest Service raised concerns about the Atlantic Coast Pipeline’s impact on the endangered Cow Knob Salamander.
 A few weeks later, the Federal Energy Regulatory Commission expressed concerns about the environmental impact of the route as proposed, and required the Pipeline project to submit an alternate, more southern route.
 Dominion & Atlantic Coast Pipeline responded in February 2016 by rerouting the pipeline, adding an additional 30 miles of route and bringing dozens of new homeowners in Bath and Nelson Counties into the fight.
 Two months later, the company submitted a 7,000+ page filing in response to environmental concerns raised about the project, claiming to have “resolved the important environmental issues that have been raised.”